Top online payment options in Nigeria

 On the bright side, Cleva offers a much more pocket friendly charges in terms of processing fees for transactions.
 With processing fees capped at 0.9USD for all payments up to 20 dollars, Cleva seems quite reasonable, compared to the competition.

-WorldRemit claims to be one of the first trans-border payment companies to enable money transfers to Nigeria, in an era where platforms like Paypal had placed restrictions on outgoing transfers into the country.
+WorldRemit claims to be one of the first trans-border payment companies to enable money transfers to Nigeria, in an era where platforms like PayPal had placed restrictions on outgoing transfers into the country.

 As a popular peer2peer financial company, WorldRemit partners with leading Nigerian banks like Access Bank, First Bank, FCMB, UBA, Zenith, Fidelity Bank etc. to ensure you can seamlessly receive international payment in Nigeria, using their platforms.